Dante-010/chattr/README.md

 Once you've followed all these steps, you can run tests using: `python manage.py test`.

-You can also run the development server using `python manage.py runserver`.
+You can also run the development server using: `python manage.py runserver`.

+If you want to directly test the docker containers, you'll have to rebuild them with: `docker-compose up --build`.

 ### docker-compose layout